 Vomacka Student Speaker Competition

 NCEMSF is pleased to partner with the Journal of Collegiate EMS on our second annual Academic Poster Session, featuring original research and case studies in program development/evaluation.
 Poster authors need not be present at the Conference to be selected, but those who are will have the chance to show their poster in person.
 Detailed presentation information and required poster templates can be found in our folder Poster Session Documents Section .
-Poster presentations must be submitted via our online abstract submission system.
-A free NCEMSF website account is required to submit abstracts.
-The deadline to submit Poster abstracts has been extended to January 7, 2019.
+The deadine for poster submissions closed on February 1, 2019.
+Accepted authors will be notified directly by JCEMS.

 The NCEMSF Conference remains one of the most affordable EMS conferences in the United States.
-Early registration rates are $75 for NCEMSF Members and $90 for non-members.
+Late registration is $125 regardless of membership status.
 Full details can be found on our Conference 2019 Fees and Policies page.

 Conference registrations can be paid individually or as a group, and NCEMSF accepts credit card/purchasing card payment via PayPal, as well as checks (personal or institutional) and institutional purchase orders.
 You can find financial documents commonly needed by schools when paying via Purchase Order at our Tax Forms Page.

 For groups who have never attended an NCEMSF Conference, groups that were regular attendees in the past but have not attended in the last several years, or groups experiencing financial hardship, NCEMSF offers a Conference Scholarship Program/New Group Initiative.
-Applications must be submitted online.
+Applications were due by January 21, 2019 and selected groups will be notified via email.

 The 2019 NCEMSF Conference will be held at the Wyndham Grand Pittsburgh Downtown Hotel, 600 Commonwealth Place, Pittsburgh, PA 15222.

 NCEMSF's special Conference rate is $148 per room per night plus applicable taxes and fees (roll-away beds and mini-fridges, if available, incur an extra fee charged nightly).
-Bookings may be made online at the hotel's online booking website.
+Bookings may be made online at the hotel's online booking website or by calling 1.800.WYNDHAM and mentioning NCEMSF.
 For your convenience, the Conference rate is available for several days before and after the Conference weekend.
-This rate is guaranteed only through January 25, 2019, after which market rates may apply (based on availability).
+The guaranteed availability date for this rate has passed, and market rates and availability will apply.
+If you encounter any issues with room availability, please email email@example.com prior to booking at another hotel and we will attempt to assist.
+Conference attendees are strongly encouraged to stay at the host hotel to get the most out of the Conference experience.

 NCEMSF offers multiple avenues for companies, organizations, and educational institutions to support the NCEMSF Conference and the Foundation's work as a whole.